Non-hyperbolicity of holomorphic symplectic varieties: Non-hyperbolicity of holomorphic symplectic varieties

-First of all, let us observe that in case $f$ is not almost holomorphic a similar argument as above shows that $d_X\equiv 0$.
-Indeed, Campana's theorem applied to the family $\gothF$ of analytic cycles given by the fibers of $f$ will result in an almost holomorphic map with fiber dimension strictly greater than $\dim X/2$.
-Thus, from now on whenever a Lagrangian fibration appears, we may assume it to be almost holomorphic.
+First of all, let us observe that in case $f$ is not almost holomorphic, a similar argument as above shows that $d_X\equiv 0$.
+Indeed, Campana's theorem applied to the family~$\gothF$ of analytic cycles given by the fibers of $f$ will result in an almost holomorphic map with fiber dimension strictly greater than $\dim X/2$.
+Thus, from now on, whenever a Lagrangian fibration appears, we may assume it to be almost holomorphic.

-As $L'$ is not movable, by \cite[Proposition~5.8]{LMP22a} there exists a prime exceptional divisor $E$ on $X$ and $q_X(E,L)\geq~0$ as $L$ is movable.
-By the argument of \cite[Théorème~3.3]{Dru11}, the divisor $E$ can be contracted after a sequence of flips.
-In particular, there is a birational map $\phi:X \ratl X'$ and a contraction $\pi:X' \to \bar X$ of $E$ such that $\phi$ is an isomorphism in codimension one and $\pi$ is an isomorphism outside $E$.
+As $L'\notin\Movbar(X)$, by \cite[Proposition~5.8]{LMP22a}, there exists a prime exceptional divisor $E$ on $X$ and $q_X(E,L)\geq~0$ as $L\in \Movbar(X)$.
+By the argument of \cite[Th\'eor\`eme~3.3]{Dru11}, the divisor $E$ can be contracted after a sequence of flips.
+In particular, there exist a birational map $\phi\colon X \ratl X'$ and a contraction $\pi\colon X' \to \bar X$ of~$E$ such that $\phi$ is an isomorphism in codimension~$1$ and $\pi$ is an isomorphism outside $E$.
 In particular, the Picard rank of $X'$ coincides with that of $X$.
 We conclude that $E$ is uniruled.
 Both $X'$ and $\bar X$ are $\Q$-factorial primitive symplectic varieties.

 Let us first assume that $q_X(E,L)>0$.
-From \cite[Remark~3.11]{LMP22a} we infer that $L$ has positive degree on the general ruling curve $R$ of $E$, so $R$ cannot be contracted by $f$.
+From \cite[Remark~3.11]{LMP22a}, we infer that~$L$ has positive degree on the general ruling curve $R$ of $E$, so $R$ cannot be contracted by~$f$.
 As above, we apply Campana's theorem to the family of fibers of $f$ together with the ruling curves of $E$.